Cube#

 For cuboids where faces are parallel to planes x=0, y=0 and z=0, the cuboid can be defined by its center (\(c\) in the figure) and its lengths or \(p_1\) (recalled origin in this case) and its lengths.

-can take one single value, an explicit list of 3 or 12 values or a Numbers
+_nnodes can take one single value, an explicit list of 3 or 12 values or a Numbers object and _hsteps can take one real value, an explicit list of 8 real values or a Reals object.

 Cube c1(_v1=Point(0.,0.,0.), _V2=Point(4.,0.,0.), _v4=Point(0.,4.,0.), _v5=Point(0.,0.,4.),